ITALY – PIEDMONT & Seborga – The Trip

 On Aug 10th, I flew from Turin to Cagliari, Sardinia arriving at noon.
 Volotea, the airline has a very brief online check-in that takes a minute to do and must be used.
 I had not noticed and was charged 40€ for this.

 The weirdest thing of my life happened on my return flight from Cagliari, Sardinia to Turin on August 12, 2021.
 The departure was at 06:00 and I had slept at the airport.
 I woke up at 04:30 with lots of time.
 I checked the departures board and my flight had departed ten minutes earlier!!
 My watch said 04:55 on October 22 and it was 06:10.
-The time had been correct all day as I had taken buses to see a WHS on Sardinia and ate at 19::00, had talked to my girlfriend and gone to bed at 01:00.
+The time had been correct all day as I had taken buses to see a WHS on Sardinia eaten at 19::00, talked to my girlfriend and gone to bed at 01:00.
 I rarely sleep more than 4 hours so I doubted I would sleep in.
 I purchased a flight on Air Italia for 140€ with a stop in Rome and arriving at 14:30.

 I had the strongest premonition that something would happen to my original flight.
 In many ways, I have had tremendous luck all my life.
 Maybe it was continuing??

 TURIN (pop 847,033).
-City, important business and cultural centre on the western bank of the Po River, It was the first capital of the Kingdom of Italy from 1861 to 1865, It is part of the famous “industrial triangle” along with Milan and Genoa, and is ranked third in Italy, after Milan and Rome, for economic strength.
+City is an important business and cultural centre on the western bank of the Po River, It was the first capital of the Kingdom of Italy from 1861 to 1865, It is part of the famous “industrial triangle” along with Milan and Genoa, and is ranked third in Italy, after Milan and Rome, for economic strength.
 Turin is also home to much of the Italian automotive industry, with the headquarters of Fiat, Lancia and Alfa Romeo.

 The city has a rich culture and history, is known for its numerous art galleries, restaurants, churches, palaces, opera houses, piazzas, parks, gardens, theatres, libraries, museums and other venues.